ArmoredPony/moga/README.md

 5. **Terminate** the loop if a certain termination condition is met.

-Each operator can be implemented with a closure and optionally parallelized with [rayon](https://crates.io/crates/rayon) by adding just a single method call.
+Each operator can be implemented with a closure and optionally parallelized with [rayon](https://crates.io/crates/rayon) with a single method call.

 This crate and each its module features rich [documentation](https://docs.rs/moga).
 Read at least some of it.
 Or jump straight to the [example](#example) and start